ibm-cloud-docs/Backup/bmr-plugin.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Learn about the Bare Metal Restore plug-in
+# Getting started with the Bare Metal Restore plug-in
 {: #BMRplugin}

 Bare Metal Restore is a disaster recovery solution.
 You can use BMR to restore your server from a bare metal state after a disaster, such as an operating system or hardware failure, occurred.
 With BMR, you can quickly restore the system image from a safe, secure location that is managed by {{site.data.keyword.cloud}}.